 4 Ways to Read the Bible

 2. Use a Chronological plan – The books of the Bible are arranged by category or topic, not necessarily in the order things happened in time.
-(See “Why are the Books the Bible Placed in a Particular Order?”)
+(See “How is the Bible Organized?” and “Why are the Books the Bible Placed in a Particular Order?”)
 If you want to get a good overview of the history of God’s dealing with mankind, a chronological reading plan will help.
 Since some books cover the same events from a different perspective (like 4 Gospels), this reading plan doesn’t use every book and chapter of the Bible.
 So, it’s a little less time-consuming than the whole Bible plan.

 Final Thoughts